boazbk/tcs/lec_00_0_preface.md

 * At any point in the text, try to think what are the natural questions that arise, and see whether or not they are answered in the following.

-Is this effort worth it?
+### Is this effort worth it?

-A traditional justification is that you might encounter these concepts in your career.
+A traditional justification for such a course is that you might encounter these concepts in your career.
 Perhaps you will come across a hard problem and realize it is NP complete, or find a need to use what you learned about regular expressions.
 This might very well be true, but the main benefit of this course is not in teaching you any practical tool or technique, but rather in giving you a _different way of thinking_: an ability to recognize computation even when it might not be obvious that it occurs, a way to model computational tasks and questions, and to reason about them.
 But, regardless of any use you will derive from it,   I believe this course is important because it teaches  concepts that are both beautiful and fundamental.